radarku/ardupilot-sitl-docker/README.md

 You can now use the `--build-arg` option to specify which branch or tag in the ardupilot repository you'd like to use.
 Here's an example:

-`docker build --tag --build-arg COPTER_TAG=Copter-4.0.1 ardupilot github.com/radarku/ardupilot-sitl-docker`
+`docker build --tag ardupilot --build-arg COPTER_TAG=Copter-4.0.1 github.com/radarku/ardupilot-sitl-docker`

-If no COPTER_TAG is supplied, the build will use the default, current set at Copter-4.0.3
+If no COPTER_TAG is supplied, the build will use the default defined in the Dockerfile, currently set at Copter-4.0.3

 To run the image: